c-MET Protein

 IMPLICATIONS IN CANCER

+Dysregulation of c-Met signaling in tumor cells can lead to invasion and metastasis.
 Dysregulated MET signaling in cancer occurs through a variety of genetic, epigenetic, and/or post-transcriptional mechanisms including but not limited to:1-3

 • Germline or somatic mutations, chromosomal rearrangement, or MET amplification